Kardnit/S3-Portfolio/Learning Outcomes IP/README.md

 ## 1) Web Application

 ### User-friendly
-I decided to make Mi-Madre using React because it is one of the most powerfull and popular framework/library.React being so popular helps me when I need to find/learn new stuff about it.
-Also Mi-Madre is a single-page app because of its advantages like having better user experience, performance, reusability and optimization.
-Normally single-page apps use JavaScript and this causes difficulty for tracing errors so I decided to use TypeScript.
+I decided to make Mi-Madre using React because it is one of the most powerful and popular frameworks/libraries.
+React being so popular helps me when I need to find/learn new stuff about it.
+Also, Mi-Madre is a single-page app because of its advantages like having better user experience, performance, reusability, and optimization.
+Normally React apps use JavaScript, and this causes difficulty for tracing errors, so I decided to use TypeScript.

 ![Frontend](https://user-images.githubusercontent.com/73908937/168483667-16112fb9-5262-4b53-bb5f-77ca95b6faaa.png)

 ### Fullstack
-Mi-Madre Services use Spring Framework (a robust programming and configuration model) to simplify the development of the app on the popular Java EE technology stack from Oracle, which was very complex and difficult to use at the time.
+Mi-Madre Services used Spring Framework (a robust programming and configuration model) to simplify the app's development on the popular Java EE technology stack from Oracle, which was very complex and difficult to use at the time.

 ![Backend](https://user-images.githubusercontent.com/73908937/168484415-8be31d37-2d06-4818-8f93-3ed9438accdd.png)

-Link (it will give a Whitelabel error because you need to add /work, /patterndesign or /product to the link): [Services](mi-madre-7ps3n.ondigitalocean.app)
+Link (it will give a Whitelabel error because you need to add /work, /patterndesign, or /product to the link): [Services](mi-madre-7ps3n.ondigitalocean.app)

-For the services I use Restful API because the user has no contact with the back-end so there is no need for a gui.
+I use Restful API for the services because the user has no contact with the back-end, so there is no need for a GUI.

 The website has Object Relational Mapping and Asynchronous Communication.

 ## 2) Software Quality

 ### 1. JWT
-I use JWT because JSON is neater than its competitors so in an encoded form its smaller in size and this also makes it good to pass in environments like HTML or HTTP.
+I use JWT because JSON is neater than its competitors, so in an encoded form, it's smaller in size, and this also makes it good to pass in environments like HTML or HTTP.
 It has less chance of producing security holes.
-Because its easier to work with than SAML its more common.
-Also, it’s easier to process on user’s devices considering it is used at internet scale.
+Because it's easier to work with than SAML, it's more common.
+Also, it's easier to process on a user's devices, considering it is used on an internet scale.

 JWT Research: [JWT Research](https://github.com/Kardnit/Portfolio/tree/main/Research)

 ### 2. Auth0
-I use Auth0 because it is a SaaS-based identity management platform that has features such as single sign-on, social media logins, secure identity storing, etc. with industry-standard protocols and it is one of the best identity management product on the market.
+I use Auth0 because it is a SaaS-based identity management platform with features such as single sign-on, social media logins, secure identity storing, etc., with industry-standard protocols.
+It is one of the best identity management products on the market.

 ![Auth0](https://user-images.githubusercontent.com/73908937/172950036-4590240a-0b2a-4cab-bea6-700fa857ec44.png)

 ### 3. Testing
-For now I only use Unit Testing and Integration Testing in this project because the project is not only for this semester but a web application that will be used on a real business so there will be many changes in the future of this project and doing testing for stuff that will change will be time and money consuming for the client.
-The reason I use Unit Testing is it ensures that multiple aspect of the endpoint work properly within the scope of the endpoint itself, on a local level and the reason I use Integration Testing is to make sure multiple endpoints work/interact with one another correctly.
+For now, I only use Unit Testing and Integration Testing in this project because the project is not only for this semester, but a web application that will be used on a real business, so there will be many changes in the future of this project and doing testing for stuff that will change will be time and money consuming for the client.
+I use Unit Testing because it ensures that multiple aspects of the endpoint work properly within the scope of the endpoint itself, on a local level, and I use Integration Testing to make sure multiple endpoints work/interact with one another correctly.

 ![Unit Testing](https://user-images.githubusercontent.com/73908937/172950676-f56d2363-225d-48a2-b1a4-b5e98ed010fb.png)